mastodon/documentation/content/en/development/activitypub.md

 ## Restrictions

-- Mastodon requires all object IDs to use the HTTPS schema.
+- All object IDs must use the `https://` schema.
-- Mastodon also requires servers to offer a [WebFinger](https://tools.ietf.org/html/rfc7033) endpoint for converting username/domain pairs into actors.
+- Servers must offer a [WebFinger](https://tools.ietf.org/html/rfc7033) endpoint for turning usernames into actors.
-- Mastodon accepts `Application`, `Group`, `Organization`, `Person`, and `Service` as valid types for actors.
+- Only `Application`, `Group`, `Organization`, `Person`, and `Service` are considered valid types for actors.
-- Mastodon requires activities attributed to an actor to have an ID on the same host as the actor.
+- Activities attributed to an actor must have an ID on the same host as the actor.

 ## Activities